Nursing home: United States

 An intermediate care facility (ICF) is a health care facility for individuals who are disabled, elderly, or non-acutely ill, usually providing less intensive care than that offered at a hospital or skilled nursing facility.
 Typically an ICF is privately paid by the individual or by the individual's family.
 An individual's private health insurance and/or a third party service like a hospice company may cover the cost.
 Board and Care Homes are special facilities designed to provide those who require assisted living services both living quarters and proper care.
-Often referred to as residential care homes, these facilities can either be located in a small residential home or a large modern facility.
+Often referred to as residential care homes, these facilities can either be located in a small residential home (as is the case with group home)s or a large modern facility.
 In fact, a large majority of board and care homes are designed to accommodate fewer than 6 people.
 Board and care homes are typically staffed by licensed professionals, including nurses, doctors and other medical professionals.
 These facilities are highly regulated in order to ensure that the best possible care is being provided for the residents.
 Board and care homes offer residents 24-hour assistance, making them a highly popular choice for those in need of regular assistance.